Dayton Public Pool can’t wait to welcome you again — together, our community can bring it back to life.

 Priorities

-• Acquire funds to facilitate the firing of qualified architect/engineers to develop a design concept.
+• Acquire funds to facilitate the hiring of qualified architect/engineers to develop a design concept.

 • Develop an action plan based on the design concept.